richmondgoh8/myWebsite/content/faq.md

 ### 4. HOW DO YOU SEEK TO ATTAIN IMMORTALITY/ PROLONGED LIFE?

-I believed that we are judged not by our real age but by our biological age.
+I believed that we are judged not by our real age, but by our biological age.
 Having a biological age of 50 but a real age of 25 will still hamper you from living a long life.
-In my blog, I will procced to share my journey to reducing my biological age, balancing your weight issues and having an active lifestyle.
+In my blog, I will proceed to share my journey to reducing my biological age, balancing your weight issues and having an active lifestyle.
 The tips shared with you will be doable with a hectic lifestyle.

 ### 5. HOW ARE YOUR CONTENT MANAGED

-I will categories the content available in my blog with a #something in the title, you can search for the relevant subjects via the search function which is "ctrl f"
+I will categorize the content available in my blog with a #something in the title, you can search for the relevant subjects via the search function which is "ctrl f"

 ---